 FECRT (%) =[ {(Pre-treatment EPG) – (Post-treatment EPG)}/{Pre-treatment EPG}] x{ 100

 The calculated reduction of 93.33% is below the generally accepted efficacy threshold of 95%, indicating suspected anthelmintic resistance to fenbendazole in the studied goat population.
 The subsequent increase in FEC at 30 days post-treatment further supports the possibility of survival of resistant parasite populations and/or rapid reinfection from contaminated grazing areas.
-It must be mentioned here that even though Shapiro result says the data to be normal (Table no. 2) , but faecal (faecal egg count) data are biologically non-normal as such faecal egg data counts are not continuous, over – dispersed and typically skewed in parasitology studies.So Kruskal–Wallis test instead of ANOVA (Denwood et. al. 2019, Denwood et. al. 2017 and Paul et. al. 2014).Kruskal-Wallis result showed chi-squared = 25.812 at df = 2 and the p-value was 2.483e-06*** which was highly significant (p< 0.001).
+It must be mentioned here that even though Shapiro result says (add reference) the data to be normal (Table no. 2) , but faecal (faecal egg count) data are biologically non-normal as such faecal egg data counts are not continuous, over – dispersed and typically skewed in parasitology studies.So Kruskal–Wallis test was preferred instead of ANOVA (Denwood et. al. 2019, Denwood et. al. 2017 and Paul et. al. 2014).Kruskal-Wallis result showed chi-squared = 25.812 at df = 2 and the p-value was 2.483e-06*** which was highly significant (p< 0.001).
 For post Hoc comparison -Pairwise comparisons was done using Wilcoxon rank sum test with Bonferroni’s model (Table No. 3) Faecal Egg Count Reduction Test (Kaplan et. al. 2023, Dobson et. al. 2011, Levecke et. al. 2012 ) was found to be 93.3% for post-treatment faecal egg count at 10-14 days and because it falls in 90–95% range, it is suggestive of anthelmintic resistance.

 Discussion